NewtonKoh/tp/docs/UserGuide.md

 ***A Quick Overview***

-FriendFolio is a **desktop CLI (Command Line Interface)-optimized app** with intuitive GUI (Graphical User Interface) elements for managing contacts which can **track both your finances** and your **friends’ availabilities**, with a singular focus of streamlining student life by simplifying tasks like splitting bills between friends, ensuring users can effortlessly manage their finances and social engagements.
+FriendFolio is your ultimate companion for simplifying student life!
+Whether you're **managing your contacts**, **splitting bills with friends**, or **syncing up with your buddies' schedules**, FriendFolio has got you covered.
+It seamlessly combines desktop CLI (Command Line Interface) functionality with intuitive GUI (Graphical User Interface) elements.
+So dive in and let FriendFolio revolutionize the way you navigate your social and financial interactions!

 **Table of Contents:**